-Organic raw African black soap benefits virtually every skin type, whether your skin type is oily or dry, or riddled with acne scars or blemishes.
-A blend of different plant ingredients, it just might be one of the best natural body cleaners on the market.
+Organic raw African black soap benefits virtually every skin type and may even help with acne scars, blemishes, fine lines and more.
+A blend of different plant ingredients, it just might be one of the best all-around natural body cleaners on the market.

 Does it drive you crazy when your boyfriend or spouse uses your bar of soap and gets his body hairs all over it?